This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 There are so many delicious ways to serve this tuna salad.
 Here are some of our favorites:

-- With Crackers: Dig into this tuna salad with your favorite crackers.
+- With Crackers: Dig into this tuna salad with your favorite crackers or make lavash crackers.

-- Lettuce Wraps: For a low-carb option, serve this tuna salad in lettuce wraps.
+- Lettuce Wraps: For a low-carb option, serve this tuna salad in lettuce leaves.

-- Avocado: Eat this tuna salad inside of an avocado.
+- Avocado: Eat this tuna salad inside an avocado.

 - Tomato or Bell Pepper: Add this tuna salad to the inside of a large tomato or bell pepper.